 - Rinse and then fill water 1 inch over beans.

-- Bring to boil and then shut off heat and let sit for one hour.
+- Bring to boil and then shut off the heat and let sit for one hour.

 - Pour out the water and rinse beans under running water until clear.

 If you plan ahead, you can soak the beans overnight in cold water.
-However, my method works just as well, bringing them to a boil and soaking one hour.
-Either way works well.
+However, the above method works just as well—bringing them to a boil and soaking for one hour.

-Step 2: Simmer 45 Minutes While Preparing Veggies
+Step 2: Simmer the Beans While Preparing the Veggies

-- After rinsing beans, add 10 cups water to the beans and bring to a boil.
+- After rinsing beans, add 10 cups of water to the beans and bring to a boil.

 - Then reduce heat and simmer for 45 minutes.